Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: INTRODUCTION

 This setting is natural to consider given the increasing prevalence of RL algorithms in society, many taking public actions based in part on sensitive internal information.
-Examples include a personal assistant algorithm setting appointments while not revealing important personal information, or a workplace scheduling algorithm assigning shifts while avoiding disclosing employees' medical information.
-In a business setting we could imagine an algorithm in a competitive market which has to make publicly-visible actions (such as stock purchases, product releases etc) without revealing private information (such as trade secrets or customer information).
+Examples include a personal assistant algorithm setting appointments while not revealing important personal information, or a hospital administration algorithm assigning rooms to patients while avoiding disclosure of private medical details.

 A naive approach to this problem is to exclude the sensitive variables from the policy's input.
 However, it is well known~\cite{dworkCalibratingNoiseSensitivity2006} that this approach will fail when correlations exist between the sensitive and non-sensitive state variables.
-In the workplace scheduling example above, the policy may give shift assignments based on non-sensitive variables such as availability and performance which are correlated with medical status.
-Solving our problem requires a careful consideration of the information disclosed by the policy's actions.
-Furthermore, the possibility of feedback in the setting introduces additional complications: the agent may be able to take actions which render the sensitive state unimportant for decision making.
-In the scheduling example, this could involve purchasing assistive equipment (at some cost) which allows employees to work regardless of medical condition.
-In general a privacy-aware agent may be able to achieve high reward while satisfying information disclosure constraints, compared to an agent that is entirely unaware of the sensitive state.
+In the hospital example above, the policy may give room assignments based on non-sensitive variables such as age, which are correlated with medical status.
+Furthermore, the possibility of feedback in the setting introduces additional complications: the agent may be able to deliberately take actions to minimize future information disclosure.

+In the hospital scheduling example, this could involve investment so that all hospital rooms are equipped to treat any condition.
+Then the room assignment does not reveal any medical information.